I am Jony Hudson. I am a scientist who specialises in using computers to do interesting things.

 Feel free to get in touch.
 I always like meeting new people, and love talking about science, computers, statistics, data, AI, and pretty much anything else.

-You can find plenty of code on my Github page https://github.com/JonyEpsilon.
+You can find code on my Github page https://github.com/JonyEpsilon.

 I have a Google scholar profile.